Stage 6: Upload and apply a new master page to a publishing site

 You can use the Upload Document button to upload a single file to the Master Page Gallery.
-But, using this button every time that you want to add a document can be somewhat cumbersome.
+However, using this button every time you want to add a document can be somewhat cumbersome.
 To make life easy for yourself, you can map your network drive.
-This will enable you to drag-and-drop files into the Master Page Gallery with Windows Explorer.
+This will enable you to drag and drop files into the Master Page Gallery with Windows Explorer.

 How to map your network drive

-The next steps will vary, depending on your computer's operating system.
-This example shows how to map a network drive on a computer that is running Windows 8.x.
+Note: The next steps will vary depending on your computer's operating system.
+My computer is running Windows 8, so I will show you how to map your network drive from Windows 8.

-Open Windows Explorer.
-Right-click Network, and then select Map network drive.
+- Open Windows Explorer.
+Right click on Network, and select Map network drive.

-In the Folder field, paste the URL that you copied in step 3, and then click Finish.
+- In the Folder field, paste the URL that you copied in step 3.
+Click Finish.

 How to turn off versioning for the Master Page Gallery

-In our scenario, we are not using SharePoint workflows for approval.
-The files have already been approved.
-So before we upload a new master page, we want to turn off versioning for the Master Page Gallery.
+In our scenario, I am not using SharePoint workflows for approval.
+My files have already been approved, so before I upload a new master page, I want to turn off versioning for the Master Page Gallery.